mm0/ansible-role-awscli/README.md

 # README.md

-# Ansible Role: Bash v1.0
+# Ansible Role: AWS CLI

 An Ansible role that installs latest awscli on Mac and Ubuntu and configures boto credentials file